 I’ve ridden a bike before.
 Not for a few years now honestly, but when I was younger it was a big part of my 6-year-old self’s life.
 I think that’s true for most kids nowadays still.
 Learning how to ride a bike is almost like a right of passage.
 But some kids don’t have the means or access to a bike though and this dream goes unfulfilled for them.
-Which is why programs like the Charity Bike Builds that TeamBonding facilitates is so important.
+Which is why programs like the Charity Build a Bike Team Building Activity that TeamBonding facilitates is so important.
 TeamBonding works with a charity that will at the end receive these bikes the companies build to donate to children.

 They told me that this was one of TeamBonding’s most popular programs and I believed it.
 Most companies want their time and work to mean something and what better way than to achieve that by donating your hard work to charity?

 Even with that in mind though, I thought that the participants would be lukewarm excitement at best.
 I mean who wants to spend their time building a bike?
 Really, I thought it would be a vibe of “let’s get this done, so I can leave” type of event – I was wrong.